My Strongest Weakness

-"My Strongest Weakness" is a song written by Naomi Judd and Mike Reid, and recorded by American country music artist Wynonna.
+"My Strongest Weakness" is a song written by Naomi Judd and Mike Reid, and recorded by American country music artist Wynonna Judd.
 It was released in December 1992 as the fourth and final single from Wynonna's self-titled debut album.
 The song peaked at number 4 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.

 Personnel

 The following musicians performed on this track: